Retail workers at Farmers strike for fair pay

 About 80 per cent of Farmers workers were on an hourly rate of less than the prescribed Living Wage of $20.55, Williams said.

+Most staff started on minimum wage of $17.70 per hour and Farmers' "unfair" performance review system made it difficult to progress from that, she said.

-"The strike action staff are taking, along with wearing t-shirts and stickers that call for liveable wages will raise awareness.
-Farmers needs to listen to their own family values and return to the bargaining table with a Living Wage for workers and their families."
+"The strike action staff are taking, along with wearing T-shirts and stickers that call for liveable wages will raise awareness.
+Farmers needs to listen to their own family values and return to the bargaining table with a Living Wage for workers."

 The Herald has approached Farmers for comment.

-Farmers workers have long been striking for higher wages and better working conditions since last year with resolve.
+Farmers workers have been striking for higher wages and better working conditions since last year with little resolve.

 Last year hundreds of Farmers workers across the country undertook industrial action and walked off the job to picket.
 Strike action ranged from one hour to five hours and affected around 55 stores.

-First Union said beauty, sales and service assistants typically started on or close to

-a minimum wage of $17.70 and pay increases from there were hard to get - not even through its performance review system – which workers have branded as unfair by workers.
+First Union said beauty, sales and service assistants typically found it hard to get a pay increase - not even through its performance review system – which workers had branded as unfair.

 "It's disappointing to see Farmers, a company steeped in so much New Zealand history as an iconic Kiwi brand, lagging so far behind New Zealand's when businesses are beginning to acknowledge they need to pay wages that workers can thrive on, not just survive," Williams said.

-Farmers has a network of 56 stores and is owned by the James Pascoe Group, which also owns jewellery chains Pascoes and Goldmark and homeware chain Stevens.
+Farmers is owned by the James Pascoe Group, which also owns and operates jewellery chains Pascoes and Goldmark, along with homeware chain Stevens.